Lexus ES: 1996–1999

 Production commenced in August 1996 at the Tsutsumi plant in Toyota, Aichi, supplemented in May 1997 with Toyota Motor Kyushu's Miyata plant at Miyawaka, Fukuoka.

 Inside the cabin, the ES 300 featured a new electroluminescent Lexus Optitron instrument panel, walnut trim, and leather seats.
 Other luxury standard features included heated outside mirrors and an automatic climate control system.
-A power moonroof, Nakamichi premium sound system with in-glove-box mounted CD changer, and heated seats were options.
+A power moonroof, a 230 watt Nakamichi premium sound system with in-glove-box mounted six-disc CD changer, HID Headlights, Adaptive Variable Suspension and heated seats were options.

 The U.S. base price of the 1997 ES 300 was $30,395.
 The third generation ES expanded upon the success of the previous generation model, reaching a record-setting 58,430 units in sales in its first year, and recording sales in the 35,000–50,000 range throughout its production run.

 In 1997 for the 1998 model year, the ES received a few updates, mainly consisting of a revised supplemental restraint system (next generation), standard front row side-torso airbags, and force limiting seat belt pre-tensioners that were designed to tighten the front seat passengers into their seats upon impact.
 Transponder chips were now also used in the keys as to provide added protection from theft.
 The power rating grew to 210 hp in 1998 (1999 model year) due to the new 1MZ-FE engine with variable valve timing (VVT-i).

 The Lexus IS was introduced to European markets in 1999 and became the luxury marque's entry-level model; by this time the ES was no longer sold in most European markets.
 Recent versions of the ES were sold in North America, Asia, and Australia.

 There was a widespread engine oil gelling issue which could block oil from parts of the engine.
 After a US class action lawsuit, Toyota notified US owners that engines would be overhauled or replaced for free if damaged by the buildup of gelled oil.